supernet-group/SuperNet-Node/README.md

   # The level of privacy protection provided
   securityLevel: 0
 console:
-  # Directory provided for training models. default: /data/distri
+  # Directory provided for training models. default: /data/super
   workDirectory:
   # default: https://ipfs.distri.ai
   ipfsNodeUrl:
   # If using a proxy, please specify the public IP address.
 If not using a proxy, you can ignore this.
   publicIP:
-  # The port on which the DistriAI listens. default: 13010
+  # The port on which the SuperNet listens. default: 13010
   # Make sure the public network is accessible
-  distriPort:
+  superPort:
   # The port on which the workspace or deploy listens. default: 13011
   workPort:
   # The port on which the Local server listens. default: 13012